-In a full day we can hope to achieve all of the above but in addition, for example,
+In a full day you can hope to achieve all of the above but in addition, for example:

-• A full critical discussion about your work
+• A studio visit and full critical discussion about your work

 • Tips on pricing your work

-• Some suggestions of art world insiders that might connect with your work
+• Suggestions of creative experts that might be useful and connect with your work

 This is, of course, a guideline as everybody is different and has different requirements.